Canon Speedlite Comparison

 Are you looking for information on the best Canon Speedlite?
 Canon Camera has a nice range of simple to sophisticated, small to large, and cheap to expensive flash units available for your Canon camera.

 The small built-in flashes that most digital cameras come with may be useful in some situations, but they definitely have limitations and drawbacks as well.
-It becomes very important to find out which EX series speedlite will work best with your Canon EOS camera.
+It becomes very important to find out which EX series speedlite will work best with your shooting style and which Canon camera you use.

 • The Speedlite 580EX II was Canon Camera's top of the line offering until the 600EX-RT came along.